-Then, I like to have a pile of toys to have my kiddo go through and decide what they want to keep or get rid of.
+- Create a pile of toys to have kids go through and decide what they want to keep or get rid of.

 When my son was really young I didn't call it decluttering.
 I would talk to him about what toys he would like to give to kids that didn't have as many toys like him.
 I found this worked really well because he was more excited about sharing his toys.

 Even little kids can go through and declutter.
 By already removing all the toys you know they love it makes it easier to have them help choose what toys they want to declutter.
 Plus, they are learning how to declutter and making decisions.